borisbelmar/arrow-navigation/README.md

 ### element:focus

 This event is triggered when an element is focused.
-The event will receive the element as first parameter and direction as second parameter.
+The event will receive `(currentElement, direction, prevElement)`.

 ### element:blur

 This event is triggered when an element is blurred.
-The event will receive the element as first parameter and direction as second parameter.
+The event will receive `(currentElement, direction, nextElement)`.

 ### group:focus

 This event is triggered when a group is focused.
-The event will receive the group as first parameter and direction as second parameter.
+The event will receive `(currentGroup, direction, prevGroup)`.

 ### group:blur

 This event is triggered when a group is blurred.
-The event will receive the group as first parameter and direction as second parameter.
+The event will receive `(currentGroup, direction, nextGroup)`.

 ### groups:change